- 1955-2016 (Creation)

 Scope and content

-This finding aid describes all of the records currently comprising the Peter Russell fonds, that is, accession B2005-0001.
-The records span nearly 50 years, documenting Prof. Russell’s academic career primarily with the Department of Political Science at the University of Toronto and as a recognized expert in the field of judicial, constitutional and aboriginal politics.
+The Peter H. Russell fonds is comprised of two accessions: B2005-0001 and B2017-0006.
+The records span over 60 years and document Prof. Russell’s academic career primarily with the Department of Political Science at the University of Toronto and as a recognized expert in the field of judicial, constitutional, and aboriginal politics.

 Appraisal, destruction and scheduling